 The (Original) Dale-Chall Readability Formula was developed by Edgar Dale and Jeanne S. Chall in 1948 as a tool to estimate text difficulty and assess which age groups or grade levels could read the text.
-The formula uses two components: the percentage of difficult words (# of difficult words / # of words) and the average sentence length (ASL).
+The formula uses two measurements: the percentage of difficult words (# of difficult words / # of words) and the average sentence length (ASL).
 The formula is as follows:

 $$0.1579 \times 100 \times \frac{n_{wd}}{n_{w}} + 0.0496 \times ASL [+ 3.6365]$$